mudejar/dotfiles/README.md

 ## System requirements

 #### Dotbot
 These dotfiles are managed using [dotbot](https://github.com/anishathalye/dotbot).
 When editing the configuration file, make sure to keep the script idemptotent.
 In other words, running `./install` several times should not break the system.
+The configuration

 Make sure the following are installed in your system:
 - Python +3.8
 - git
+- zsh